UPDATE 2-Endemol says gets offer from Time Warner

 "It puts the debt holders in a stronger position as they now have an interested party in the assets, whereas before the equity owners could hold them to ransom with the argument that the lenders would not be able to recoup their money if they pulled the plug and sold the business at an auction."

-A spokesman for John de Mol declined to comment and referred questions to insurer Delta Lloyd (DLL.AS), which is the majority shareholder of Cyrte Investments. ($1 = 0.727 Euros) (Additional reporting by Georgina Prodhan and Gilbert Kreijger; and Yinka Adegoke in New York; Editing by David Holmes, Bernard Orr)
+A spokesman for John de Mol declined to comment and referred questions to insurer Delta Lloyd , which is the majority shareholder of Cyrte Investments. ($1 = 0.727 Euros) (Additional reporting by Georgina Prodhan and Gilbert Kreijger; Editing by David Holmes)

 LONDON, Feb 10 Love, sex and passion - in all their forms - have inspired a new sale collection at Sotheby's in London.